ransome1/sleek/README.md

   - edited
   - marked as complete (and vice versa)
   - deleted
-* A todo can be hidden (add "h:1") but its attributes will appear in filter list and auto complete
+* <a href="https://github.com/ransome1/sleek/wiki/Hidden-todos">A todo can be hidden but its attributes will be available in the filter drawer and autocomplete function</a>
 * Dark and light mode can be toggled
 * A compact view is available
 * Completed todos can be bulk archived to a separate done.txt ([name of todo file]_done.txt) file
 * Completed todos can be shown or hidden
-* Todos can be enriched by
+* Todos can be enriched, sorted and grouped by
   - contexts
   - projects
   - start dates
   - due dates
 * Multi line todos can be created
-* A due date can be set using a datepicker
+* Todos can have a due date
-* Todos can repeat themselves based on a given due date.
-You can use a dedicated picker to add the recurrence or type it in by hand:
-  - "rec:d" (daily)
-  - "rec:w" (weekly)
-  - "rec:m" (monthly)
-  - "rec:y" (annually)
-  - also more specific recurrences are possible: "rec:2d" (every 2nd day)
+* <a href="https://github.com/ransome1/sleek/wiki/Recurring-todos">Todos can repeat themselves</a>
 * Available contexts and projects will be suggested according to your input
 * Todos can be filtered by contexts, projects and priorities
 * Filters can be renamed or deleted by right clicking on them
 * Filters are sorted alphanummerically
-* Todos can be sorted and grouped by
-  - Priorites
-  - Due dates
-  - Projects
-  - Contexts
 * Todos can be looked up using full-text search
 * Hyperlinks are detected automatically and can be clicked using the icon
 * Alarms will be triggered when a todo is due tomorrow or today